Skip to content

 9. The Beekeeper Thread Minder by Lori Holt

 The next step is to remove all the tracing marks, so I sprayed it well with water.
-It's always fun to see the blue lines disappear – and makes the whole project look so much tidier too.
+It's always fun to see the blue lines disappear.
+It makes the whole project look so much tidier too.

 At this time you can also remove the basting threads.
 Then let it dry out at least most of the way.

 Now it needs to be trimmed to the dimensions the pattern calls for.
-A freezer paper template was recommended, and I agree – that's the only way to get it perfectly centered.
+A freezer paper template was recommended, and I agree.
+It's the only way to get it perfectly centered.
 You can even crease the freezer paper to mark the center, and use your quilting ruler to make sure the embroidery is centered on each side of the center mark.

 Half Square Triangles